Rule 5160-45-03 | Ohio department of medicaid (ODM) -administered waiver program: individual rights and responsibilities.

 (3) Appoint an authorized representative to act on their behalf in accordance with 5160-1-33 of the Administrative Code.

-(4) Receive waiver services in a person-centered manner that is in accordance with an approved all services plan, is attentive to the individual's needs and maximizes personal independence.
+(4) Receive waiver services in a person-centered manner that is in accordance with an approved person-centered services plan, is attentive to the individual's needs and maximizes personal independence.

-(5) Choose his or her case management agency and case managers, and
+(6) Choose his or her case management agency (CMA) and case managers, and

 (a) Have the case manager explain what the ODM-administered waiver is, how it will assist the individual and what the individual's rights and responsibilities are;